 It’s been a stellar day.

 The weather has been spectacular – warm, sunny.
-It’s been my first riding day since … I don’t know when, when I didn’t put the jumper or jacket on even once.
-I’m going to say the a was my last day riding in Eastern France.
+It’s been my first bicycle riding day in France since … I don’t know when, when I didn’t put the jumper or jacket on even once.
+I’m going to say the a was my last day riding in Eastern France, back in July.

 (Dude just brought me peanuts to go with my beer.
 This place is great!)

 Awake in the night and thinking of both the dead and living I encountered today